35 Instant Weight Loss Secrets

 Look Up Restaurant Menus

 Going out to dinner?
 Decide what you’re going to order before you even sit down by looking up the restaurant menu beforehand.
 You’ll be less likely to order on impulse, and be able to select the healthiest item without thinking about it.
-For more ways to lose weight while dining out, check out our list of 35 Tips for Being Healthy at Restaurants.
+For more ways to lose weight while dining out, check out our list of tips to eat healthy at restaurants.